 France.
 Cognac.
 Camus cognac organ © OT des Charentes.

 This is Europe's largest white grape vineyard.
 Seventy-five thousand hectares spread over the Charente and Charente-Maritime regions.
 When you raise a glass of cognac (1) to the light, you see beautiful golden colours shining like an autumn sky at sunset.
-In these few centilitres, you have a landscape of scents and tastes, but also five centuries of history, the history of a spirit enjoyed and appreciated the world over.
+In these few centilitres, you have a landscape of smells and tastes, but also five centuries of history, the history of this spirit tasted and appreciated the world over.

 France.
 Château de Cognac.